 Spring 2021 Academic Information

-If a student chooses the in-person/hybrid option but at some point during the semester develops COVID-19 symptoms, a positive COVID-19 test or is exposed to someone who has tested positive for COVID-19, the student will temporarily be required to attend classes virtually until they have a negative COVID-19 test result.
+If a student chooses the in-person/hybrid option but at some point during the semester develops COVID-19 symptoms, a positive COVID-19 test or is exposed to someone who has tested positive for COVID-19, the student will be required to move to the remote option until they have clearance from Health Services or the Dean of Students Office.

 Students planning to take all online classes for the spring semester and no longer planning to live on campus should cancel their housing reservations by calling 205-665-6235.